jbilcke-hf/clapper/README.md

 ### Sponsor specific features

 !!
 ATTENTION: there is currently an issue with the platform we initially used for bounties.
 We are looking for an alternative solution. !!

-If you wish to sponsor the project, help attract new developers, or promote a specific feature faster, you can open a bounty for a specific ticket (eg `"fix music segment duration"`, `"add support for Adobe Premiere Pro export"`, `"finish .fbx integration"`) and open-source community members will be able to submit pull requests to solve them.

-If you submit (to pay) or take on (to earn) a bounty, please post a message in the GitHub thread and/or on [Discord](https://discord.com/invite/AEruz9B92B) to help everyone coordinate around it.

-I am currently working to add documentation to help onboard new developers, this should help new people taking on bounties.

 ## For developers